 The Company has no items of other comprehensive income, and therefore the profit for the year is also the total comprehensive income.

 All items in the above statement are derived from continuing operations.
 No operations were discontinued during the year.

-The accompanying notes form an integral part of the financial statements.
+The accompanying notes on pages 70 to 105 form an integral part of the financial statements.

 Statement of Changes in Equity